How to Use the Qwik Spray System (W/ Pictures)

 Importance of Surface Preparation

 All surfaces to be sprayed must be properly prepared beforehand to ensure coating adhesion.
 Remove debris, oil films, or detergents, and make sure the surface is dry before spraying.
+You can use a vacuum or compressed air to remove dirt and particles.
+Surfaces cannot be damp, as these coatings may be sensitive to moisture and will bubble if exposed.
 Some surfaces should be sanded and primed to create proper adhesion.
 Cover surrounding areas you’re not spraying to ensure there is no chance of overspray.
+If you are working with foam, allow the foam to age a minimum of 30 days before coating.
+This allows any gas from the manufacturing process to escape.

 How to Set up the Applicator Gun